IMGitH/my-smart-shopper/README.md

 Feel free to open issues or submit PRs for enhancements or fixes.

+## 🚑 Deployment Troubleshooting

+If your GitHub Actions deployment fails with errors such as `Permission denied to get service [cloudfunctions.googleapis.com]`, make sure the Cloud Functions API is enabled in your Firebase project and that the service account used in the workflow has permission to deploy functions (e.g. `Cloud Functions Admin` and `Service Usage Consumer`).

 ## 📄 License

 This project is open-source under the MIT License.